What is a SOAP fault?

-A SOAP fault is an error in a SOAP (Simple Object Access Protocol) communication resulting from incorrect message format, header-processing problems, or incompatibility between applications.
+A SOAP fault is an error in a Simple Object Access Protocol communication resulting from an incorrect message format, header-processing problems, incompatibility between applications or other issues.

 SOAP facilitates communications between computers distributed across a network, even if they run on different operating platforms.
 SOAP is a highly structured, clearly defined architecture that can support an application programming interface.

 A SOAP message is a specific type of Extensible Markup Language (XML) document that includes an <Envelope> element at the top level.
 The <Envelope> element must contain a <Body> element and can also contain an optional <Header> element.

 When a SOAP fault occurs, a special type of SOAP message is generated that includes information about where the error originated and what caused it.
 The information is embedded in a <Fault> element, which itself is embedded in the document's <Body> element.
 The <Body> element can contain only one <Fault> element and cannot contain any other elements.

 A SOAP message that contains a <Fault> element is known as a fault message.
 Here is an XML code snippet showing the basic structure of a SOAP fault message.

 The URL in the opening <Envelope> tag points to the XML namespace for the more recent SOAP 1.2 specification, as opposed to SOAP 1.1.
 The structure is the same for both editions, which are actively used.